nacerillo/Fifth_Element_ProjectTeam/README.md

 **Story #5:**
-As a user I want to get a website and find out about the people who created the page, I can scalp data about this website and use it do create my own database with the results.
+As a user, I want to be able to save or favorite a city that I have found, so that i can look at it again without having to perform another search.

 **Feature Tasks:**